This article is part of my guide to recording your piano at home.

 However, whilst researching on Google, I was amazed to see that in fact there is a really wide variety of microphones available at many different budget points that plug directly into your phone (with or without an inexpensive adaptor).
 Here, suddenly you no longer need the Computer, the Audio Interface or the Monitor Speakers … with a single, plug and play microphone you can completely change the game.

-After quite a lot of reading and watching YouTube videos, I eventually opted for the Shure MV88.
-It’s a stereo, condenser microphone which plugs directly into the lightening port on the phone.
-This isn’t the cheapest one available, but on balance seemed to have the best general feedback.
-However, if you’re planning to do a lot of recording, then you’ll soon get your money’s worth.
+This is a stereo, condenser microphone which plugs directly into the lightening port on the phone and has excellent reviews.
+If you’re planning to do a lot of recording, then you’ll soon get your money’s worth.

 Take a detailed look at the Amazon link below.
 Amazon will also help you here by suggesting what people also looked at when considering this microphone.